kuzzleio/kuzzle-plugin-auth-passport-oauth/README.md

 # Plugin Passport OAUTH Authentication

-This plugin provides an authentication with [passportjs strategies](http://passportjs.org/docs).
+This plugin provides an authentication with [Passeport.js strategies](http://passportjs.org/docs).

 # Configuration

-To edit the configuration of a plugin see [custom plugin configuration](https://docs.kuzzle.io/plugins-reference/plugins-creation-prerequisites/#custom-plugin-configuration).
+To edit the configuration of a plugin see [custom plugin configuration](https://docs.kuzzle.io/plugins/1/essentials/getting-started/#configuration).

 List of available configurations: